How to Create a Purchase Order in iDempiere for Retail

 When the procurement UOM changes, iDempiere automatically recalculates procurement quantity, pricing, and line amount.
 Verify UOM Conversion configuration in Product Master before using alternate units.

-Step 8: Configure Pricing and Taxes
+Step 8: Review Pricing and Tax

 Pricing Fields